Glossary

 Applications of Pruning

-Pruning techniques are applied across various domains within AI and machine learning.
-Here are a couple of concrete examples:
+Pruning techniques are broadly applied across numerous AI domains.
+Here are two concrete examples:

 Types and Techniques